 11. Canned Tuna or Salmon: Get wild-caught tuna or salmon packed in water (without added soy or preservatives) for an easy protein that doesn’t need refrigeration.
 Mix with guacamole or avocado to give it extra flavor.

 12. Shrimp or Fish: Pre-cook large batches of shrimp or fish like cod and salmon.
-Remove the tails (shrimp) or skin (fish) so they are easy to eat post-workout.
+Remove the tails (shrimp) or skin (fish) so they are easy to take with you and eat post-workout.

 13. Coconut Oil: Add coconut oil to sweet potato or squashes, or add into smoothies.